-- (a) The Regional Council has established airsheds for Taihape and Taumarunui, as shown in Schedule G, on the basis that the fine particle (PM{10}^) levels at these centres are unacceptable under Policy 8-1.
-The Regional Council will establish additional airsheds where monitoring shows fine particle levels that are unacceptable 3 . - (b) Strategies to reduce fine particle (PM10) levels shall be established by 2008 for Taumarunui and Taihape, and after this date for any other airsheds with unacceptable fine particle levels.
-The strategies will primarily focus on existing wood burners and home heating appliances, and will identify ways of facilitating and supporting the changes necessary to comply with the fine particle standard. - (c) Applications to discharge fine particles (PM10) in the Taihape and Taumarunui airsheds, and in any other airsheds with unacceptable fine particle levels, shall be managed in accordance with regulations 17A and 17C of the Resource Management (National Environmental Standards Relating to Certain Air Pollutants, Dioxins, and Other Toxics) Regulations 2004.
+- (a) The Regional Council has established airsheds for Taihape and Taumarunui, as shown in Schedule G, on the basis that the fine particle (PM10) levels at these centres are breach the National Environmental Standards^ unacceptable under Policy 8-1.
+The Regional Council will must establish additional airsheds where monitoring shows fine particle levels that are in breach of the National Environmental Standards^34 unacceptable. - (b) Strategies to reduce fine particle (PM{10}^) levels shall must be established by 2008 2011 for Taumarunui and Taihape, and after this date for any other airsheds with concentrations of unacceptable fine particles that breach the National Environmental Standards^ levels.
+The strategies will primarily focus on existing woodburners and other home heating appliances, and will identify ways of facilitating and supporting the changes necessary to comply with the fine particle standard. - (c) Applications to discharge[^] fine particles (PM{10}^) in the Taihape and Taumarunui airsheds, (and within any other airsheds with concentrations of unacceptable fine particles that breach the National Environmental Standards[^] levels and which are gazetted by the Regional Council), that are likely to increase significantly the concentration of fine particles (PM{10}^) in those airsheds, shall must be managed in accordance with regulations 17A and 17C of the Resource Management (National Environmental Standards Relating to Certain Air Pollutants, Dioxins, and Other Toxics) Regulations 2004.